quickwritereader/openblasBuildForAndroid/README.md

+# openblasBuildForAndroid new

+bash compand_new.sh

+*Architectures*
+armv7a arm64-v8a x86 x86_64

-# openblasBuildForAndroid
+# openblasBuildForAndroid Old

 Run
-./compand all
+bash compand.sh all

 Run just for spesific architectures

-./compand arm64-v8a x86_64
+bash compand.sh arm64-v8a x86_64

 *Architectures*
 armeabi armv7a arm64-v8a mips mips64  x86 x86_64